ThanosM97/Neural_Networks-NTUA/Lab 3/README.md

 ## From Scratch

-On this part of the lab we tried to build some architectures from scratch .
-For this purpose we builded 2 models for image size 32x32 and 78x78  (First,Second) , 2 models only for image size 32x32(Third,Fourth) and other 2 models ony for image size 78x78 (Fifth,Sixth) .
+On this part of the lab we tried to build some architectures from scratch.
+For this purpose we built 2 models for image size 32x32 and 78x78  (First,Second), 2 models only for image size 32x32(Third, Fourth) and other 2 models ony for image size 78x78 (Fifth, Sixth) .

-These models have 2 versions,the simple and the optimized .
-In optimized version we applied some extra techniques such as Data augmentation , Early Stopping .
+These models have 2 versions,the simple and the optimized.
+In optimized version we applied some extra techniques such as Data augmentation, Early Stopping.
 The aim was to distinguish the two best models in our task.
-The best models tested with different batch size parameters (32,64,default=128) and then the best one (second_32_b64) tested with different optimizers ( Adam, Nadam, RMSprop, SGD ) .
+The best models tested with different batch size parameters (32, 64, default=128) and then the best one (second_32_b64) tested with different optimizers ( Adam, Nadam, RMSprop, SGD ).

 ## Transfer Learning